danluke2/software_defined_customization/README.md

-1) (Optional) If changes to common variables are desired:
+1) If changes to common variables or file paths are required/desired:

     * Update config.sh with new value to existing variable

+        * Only need to update portion marked 'UPDATE SECTION'

     * Execute config.sh to update all necessary files to reflect the new value